rezarffahlevi/resume/content/featured/D2D/index.md

   - Phoenix
 ---

 D2D is an application for Doctors that could provide rich information about scientific and medical update.
-D2D is very useful for supporting Doctors activities by utilizing the features that D2D has
+D2D is very useful for supporting Doctors activities by utilizing the features that D2D has.